-SENCo - will write and review the policy and monitor its implementation and offer regular training to staff.
+SLT - will write and review the policy and monitor its implementation and offer regular training to staff; they will ensure the policy is understood by all staff and is applied consistently and fairly.

 School Governors - will agree the policy annually and liaise with eh SENCo regarding it's effectiveness.